Carla-Guo/Visual_Recognition_Alarm/README.md

 :::tip

-This is an example of face recognition, if you want to target pets, you can use SenseCraft AI to upload a model for “Pet Recognition” and it will work just as well.
+This is an example of face recognition, if you want to target pets, you can use SenseCraft AI to upload a model for “Pet Detection” and it will work just as well.

 :::